 HU 100.
-Humanities: Ancient to Medieval
+Humanities: Ancient to Medieval (O)

 This course will enable the student to recognize and analyze works of arts in various disciplines from the ancient world through the end of the Medieval era and to understand and appreciate the role that art and artists play in human culture.
 The student will study the integrated Humanities (art, architecture, music, literature, theatre, history, and philosophy), including some of the most significant landmarks of Western civilization's cultural heritage.
 Prerequisite(s): EG 101 with a C or better.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.

 HU 101.
-Humanities: Renaissance to Modern
+Humanities: Renaissance to Modern (O)

 The course will enable the student to recognize and analyze creative works within the integrated humanities (art, architecture, dance, music, literature, theatre, history, and philosophy).
 The student will appreciate the roles that art and artists play in human culture.
 The student will study some of the most significant landmarks of Western civilization from the Renaissance to the early Modern age.
 Prerequisite(s): EG 101 with a C or better.
-Credits: 3
+Credits: 3 Note(s) O - This course is offered online.